monk-io/docs/_mkdocs/docs/guides/basic-app.md

     docker build -t yourname/tutorial:latest .
     docker push yourname/tutorial:latest

 This will give us the container image for our App.
-Your local docker instance now knows about the `yourname/tutorial:latest` image, and in the next step we will wrap it in a Monk template.
+Your local docker instance now knows about the `yourname/tutorial:latest` image, and in the next step we will wrap it in a Monk Kit.

 !!! note